Echinacea is a herb that grows wild in parts of North America. In Europe people use it as a herbal supplement.

 - injections in some European countries (not available in the USA)

-You can buy many echinacea products from health food stores, chemists and over the internet.
+You can buy many echinacea products from:

 You can also buy echinacea ointment to help heal skin wounds.
 Echinacea injections are available in some European countries but not in America.